AnishaVS07/Supply_Chain_Analytics-PowerBI_Project/README.md

 costs vary across different product departments, with Apparel and Fan Shop showing higher values followed by Book Shop, Discs Shop, Fan Shop and Fitness.

-2. The top 3 products by inventory cost per unit are Hirzl Men's Hybrid Golf Glove, Nike Women's Legend V-Neck TShirt, and Merrell Women's Grassbow Sport Waterproof Hik.
+2. The top 3 products by inventory cost per unit are Hirzl Men's Hybrid Golf Glove, Nike Women's Legend V-Neck T-Shirt, and Merrell Women's Grassbow Sport Waterproof Hik.

 3. Apparel, Fan Shop, and Golf have the highest storage costs, while Fitness has the lowest.